St Matthew Passion

 Then the soldiers of the governor

-took Jesus into the common hall,
+took Jesus into the hall

-and gathered unto Him the whole
+and gathered the whole band around him

-and put on Him a scarlet robe, and
+and put on him a purple cloak

-and mocked Him, and said:
+and mocked him and said:

-Chorus
+Chorus (I, II)

-Hail, Hail, King of the Jews!
+Hail to you, King of the Jews!

 Evangelist

-and took the reed,
+and took the reed

-and smote Him on the head.
+and with it struck him on the head.

-54. Chorale
+54. Chorale (I, II)

-With mocking crown of thorn!
+With a crown of thorns,

 55. Recitative